NuVotifier/NuVotifier/docs/usage.md

 The last step is to set up the proxy forwaring settings.
 Under the `proxy` section is a place to enter each server.
 Create a unique name for each of the server's you will be forwarding votes to.
-The default Bungeecord NuVotifier configuration already has two Minecraft servers filled in - Hub and Hub2.
+The default proxy NuVotifier configuration already has two Minecraft servers filled in - Hub and Hub2.
 You should replace these with your own servers - the names of the servers do not matter.
 Under each of these servers, we need to configure `address`, `port`, and